MiltonGreat/Financial-Risk/README.md

 ### Overview

-This project aims to assess and mitigate risks associated with lending by predicting loan defaults and approvals using machine learning.
+The aim of this project is to analyze and predict loan approvals while assessing financial risks associated with borrowers.
+This involves creating a classification model that predicts whether a loan will be approved (binary classification).

 #### Goals

-1. **Risk Score Regression:** Predict a continuous risk score associated with the likelihood of loan default or financial instability.
-2. **Binary Classification:** Predict loan approval (approved/denied).
+- Clean and preprocess financial and demographic data.
+- Engineer meaningful features for better predictive performance.
+- Train and evaluate machine learning models.
+- Interpret the results to support decision-making in financial risk management.

 ### Dataset